What Is Automated Data Integration? Benefits, Examples, and How It Works

 - Increased costs

-Beyond speed and flexibility, automated data integration introduces several defining characteristics that distinguish it from manual or semi‑manual methods:
+Several defining characteristics distinguish automated integration from manual or semi-manual methods:

-- Resilience to Change: Automated systems can adjust to new data sources, schema changes, or API updates without requiring teams to rebuild pipelines from scratch.
+- Resilience to Change: Automated systems can adjust to new data sources, schema changes, or application programming interface (API) updates without requiring teams to rebuild pipelines from scratch.

 - Continuous Monitoring: Built-in orchestration frameworks track the health of data pipelines, automatically retry failed processes, and send alerts when intervention is required.